abalone1/Image.slicer/README.md

 - Multi stage interpolation (Nearest Neighbor + Bicubic combined) for image data
 - Nearest Neighbor interpolation for label data
 - More than half empty slices will be ignored / It´s possilbe to slice a dismembered Mosaik!
-- Add Padding (to the right and bottom) to your high resolution images
+- Add padding (to the right and bottom) to your high resolution images
-- Do Fastai predictions and merge the images to full size
+- Do fastai predictions and merge the images to full size

 # Example
 ```python